Go Back

 FREEZER-FRIENDLY:

 • Place in airtight containers in the desired amount.
-Freeze 2-3 months.
+Freeze for 2-3 months.
 Thaw in the refrigerator and reheat in the microwave or on the stovetop.

 Nutrition